neilkatin/lah-cert-positions-guide/source/check-in.md

 * Put on the Check-In team vest.

-* Set up your workstation, which includes \(1\) 3’ x 6’ white table, \(2\) folding chairs, \(1\) green A-frame with Check-In sign attached, \(1\) tent.
+* Set up your workstation, which includes \(1\) 3’ x 6’ white table, \(2\) folding chairs, \(1\) green A-frame with Check-In sign attached, \(1\) canopy.

-* If needed, assist a Facilities Expert in making a divider or feeder point for the Check-In table.
+* If needed, assist a Facilities Expert (not defined) in making a divider or feeder point for the Check-In table.

-* Place ICS 211B Check-In forms on clipboards.
+* Place ICS 211B Check-In forms on clipboards, put out 2 pens.

-* Make sure all certs have an Activity Log (ICS 214)
+* Make sure all certs get an Activity Log (ICS 214)

-* Ensure all personnel prior to you being ready for check-in have signed in, have wristbands and their T-cards have been placed in the Staging team T-card rack.
+* Ensure all personnel that arrived prior to you being ready for check-in have signed in, have wristbands and their T-cards have been placed in the Staging team T-card rack.

 * Make sure **ALL** personnel sign in and then sign out at the end of their shift.

 * **Walk-in reports of Emergencies** – use the CERT Incident Report form to gather as much information as possible.
-As soon as this is filled out, place the form in the clear file box, notify Operations that a walk-in Incident Report form needs to be picked up.
+As soon as this is filled out, place the form in the clear file box.
+Immediately notify Operations that a walk-in Incident Report form needs to be picked up.

 ## Continuing Actions